Digital Collage Art

 One serious tip

-For artist using iPad art apps or other digital devices to create original art with a natural, analog feel is:
+For artists or beginners using iPad art apps or other digital devices to create original art with a natural, analog feel is:

-Don’t think that you need to use one hundred tools and options just because the offer them.
+Don’t think that you need to use one hundred tools and options just because they offer them in an app!!

 For me, it becomes an energy leak to have a million options and it can confuse the focus of your style.